m3data/entangled-cognition-protocol/README.md

 1. Clone this repository.
 2. Read [`protocol/overview-and-background.md`](protocol/overview-and-background.md) to get a sense of the emergent approach.
 3. Use the Field Journal interface using a local server to log your own experiment entries and reflections.
 Please see the `ECP-field-journal/README.md` for setup and use instructions.
-4. Explore the `experiments/` folder for examples of ritual logs and reflections.

 ---